 Imports: In 2019 the top importers of Sulfates were Japan ($502M), Belgium ($378M), United States ($306M), Canada ($192M), and South Korea ($170M).

-Tariffs: In 2018 the average tariff for Sulfates was 4.43%, been the 921 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Sulfates was 4.43%, making it the 921st lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for Sulfates are Bahamas (40.3%), Bermuda (25%), Nepal (14.8%), Maldives (14.7%), and Romania (13.6%).
 The countries with the lowest tariffs are Angola (0%), Mauritius (0%), South Africa (0%), Zambia (0%), and Hong Kong (0%).

 Ranking: Sulfates ranks 632nd in the Product Complexity Index (PCI).